Auto Covers vs Manual Winter Covers: Cost, Pros and Cons

 - Material Cleaning – You should deep clean and condition your auto cover at least once a year with a UVA/UVB protectant.

-- Not Ideal for Harsh Winters:
+Not Ideal for Harsh Winters:

 - Heavy snowfall or ice can damage the cover, requiring additional precautions.
-It is recommended to utilize a winter cover over the top of your auto cover in the winter for maximum protection of both the pool and the auto cover.Â
+For the best protection of the pool and the auto cover, use a winter pool cover on top of your auto cover during the winter.

-Winter Cover Pros
+Manual Cover Pros

-- Affordability:
+Affordability:

-- Cheaper upfront than automatic covers, with prices ranging from $2,500 and $5,000.
+- More affordable than automatic covers, with prices ranging from $2,500 to $5,000.

-- Effective for Winter Protection:
+Effective for Winter Protection:

 - Designed to handle snow, ice, and harsh winter elements, making them ideal for the snowy season.

-Winter Cover Cons
+Manual Cover Cons

-- Time-Consuming to Install and Remove:
+Time-Consuming to Install and Remove:

 - Requires effort to properly secure and remove, often needing multiple people.
 Typic

-- Less Convenient:
+Less Convenient:

 - Unlike automatic covers, manual winter covers cannot be easily opened and closed for daily use.
-This can limit your swim time during the pool season if you keep your pool closed regularly.Â
+This can limit your swim time during the pool season if you keep your pool closed regularly.

-- Limited Lifespan:
+Limited Lifespan:

 - Can wear out faster than automatic covers, especially if not maintained properly.

-- Do Not Double As Safety Covers:
+Do Not Double As Safety Covers:

-- Winter covers are designed primarily for temperature control and keeping debris out of the pool during the winter.
-They do not provide the added safety precautions that you would find with typical solid or mesh safety covers.Â
+- Winter pool covers are designed primarily for temperature control and keeping debris out of the pool during the winter.
+They do not provide the added safety precautions that you would find with typical solid or mesh safety covers.

-- Pool Remains Exposed During Swim Season
+Pool Remains Exposed During Swim Season:

-There you have it, folks!
-Now that you know a little bit about the differences between these two covers, it’s time to make your decision.
 If convenience, safety, and energy efficiency are your top priorities and budget is not a major concern, an automatic pool cover may be the best option.
-However, if you’re looking for an affordable way to protect your pool during winter and don’t mind the extra effort, a manual winter cover is a practical choice.
-We cannot decide for you, we can only educate you on your options.
-Ultimately, your decision should be based on your specific needs, budget, and climate conditions.
-For more educational articles and videos on all things pools and landscaping, check out our learning hub above or get started with a few articles and videos below.
-Happy hunting!
+If you’re looking for an affordable way to protect your pool during winter and don’t mind the extra effort, a manual winter cover is a great choice.

 Automatic Pool Covers: How Do They Handle the Winter?